Parabolic quasi-contact cone structures with an infinitesimal symmetry: Curvature analysis of PCQ structures and their quasi-contactification

 As a result, the curvature 2-form is semi-basic with respect to the fibration $\tau_2\colon\cG\to M_1.$ It follows that $(\tau_2\colon\cG\to M_1,\psi)$ is a Cartan geometry of type $(\fk,Y).$ Furthermore, $TM_1$ has a contact distribution given by $\Ker\langle\omega^3\rangle$ and therefore is locally isomorphic to $J^1(\RR,\RR)$.
 By \eqref{eq:coeffs-Cartan-Quartic}, in this case the Cartan quartic has a root of multiplicity at least 4.

 Part \emph{(4)} follows from \eqref{eq:a_0-w_0-relation} since $\ba_0=0$ implies flatness of the (2,3,5)-distributions and, therefore, flat (2,3,5)-distributions are in one-to-one correspondence with 4th order ODEs satisfying $\scc_1=\sw_0=\sw_1=0$.
 Furthermore, 4th order ODEs satisfying $\sw_1=\sw_0=0$ define integrable $\mathrm{GL}(2,\RR)$-structure \cite{Bryant-exotic,CDT-ODE} on the solution space of the ODE, denoted by $S,$ which is defined as the local leaf space $\lambda\colon\cC\to\cC/I_\cE$ where $I_\cE$ is the foliation of $\cC$ by the integrable curves of $\cE,$ i.e. the solution curves of the 4th order ODE.
-The local generality of such $\mathrm{GL}(2,\RR)$-structures which additionally satisfy $\scc_1=0$ is 2-parameters \cite{Bryant-exotic,CS-special}.
+The local generality of such $\mathrm{GL}(2,\RR)$-structures which additionally satisfy $\scc_1=0$ depends on one parameter \cite{CS-special}.
 It is a matter of straightforward computation to show that among 4-dimensional torsion-free $\mathrm{GL}(2,\RR)$-structures with connection $\nabla,$ the Ricci curvature of $\nabla$ is symmetric if and only if $\scc_1=0$ (e.g. see \cite[Example 1]{N-ODE}).
 Lastly, we point out that this class of $\mathrm{GL}(2,\RR)$-structures are among parabolic conformally symplectic structures as defined in \cite{CS-cont1}. \end{proof} \begin{remark} The integrability of the Pfaffian system \eqref{eq:I-4th-ODE-3integrability-c0} in part (1) of Corollary \ref{cor:235-from-4th-ODE-various-curv-conditions} defines a point equivalence class in the contact equivalence class of the variational 4th order ODE.
-Furthermore, in regard to Remark \ref{rmk:235-variationality-subFinsler}, the geometries induced on $J^2(\RR,\RR)$ and $J^1(\RR,\RR)$ in parts (2) and (3) of Corollary \ref{cor:235-from-4th-ODE-various-curv-conditions} seem to be an interesting topic of study in relation to sub-projective structures on Engel distributions and sub-Finsler geometry on contact 3-folds. \end{remark}
+Furthermore, in regard to Remark \ref{rmk:235-variationality-subFinsler}, the geometries induced on $J^2(\RR,\RR)$ and $J^1(\RR,\RR)$ in parts (2) and (3) of Corollary \ref{cor:235-from-4th-ODE-various-curv-conditions} seem to be an interesting topic of study in relation to sub-projective structures on Engel distributions and sub-Finsler geometry on contact 3-folds.
+Lastly, the 1-parameter family of $\mathrm{GL}(2,\RR)$-structures in part (4) of Corollary \ref{cor:235-from-4th-ODE-various-curv-conditions} corresponds to the 2-parameter family of $H_3$-structures obtained in \cite{Bryant-exotic}.
+The difference in the number of parameters is due to the additional homothety acting via the structure group $\mathrm{GL}(2,\RR)$ which is absent in $H_3$-structures as their structure group is $\mathrm{SL}(2,\RR)$. \end{remark}